jackflood24-creator/dynasty_trade_finder/README.md

 Free dynasty fantasy football trade tool — syncs with **Sleeper**, uses live **FantasyCalc** values, generates balanced trade proposals, tracks value momentum, and runs ML predictions via GitHub Actions.

+ If you do not have a sleeper account feel free to see my teams using 'jackflood'

 🔗 https://jackflood24-creator.github.io/dynasty_trade_finder/

 ## Features